 The human body is a series of interconnected systems.
 As a result, dentists are sometimes able to predict serious medical issues throughout the body using symptoms they discover during routine dental checkups.
-If you’re looking to learn more about how your overall health is affected by your oral health, here are just 7 of the health issues that sometimes manifest as oral symptoms.
+If you’re looking to learn more about how your overall health is affected by your oral health, here are 10 health issues that sometimes manifest as oral symptoms.

 Diabetes has the tendency to decrease your resistance to infection, increasing your risk for gingivitis.
 Plaque rich in bacteria can travel into your bloodstream, causing inflammation.
 In addition to gum disease, you should also be conscious of other symptoms which include bad breath, bleeding gums, oral fungal infections, and loose teeth.